santashifinn/santashifinn/README.md

 I’m currently learning JavaScript. 🙇

+I speak English 🇬🇧 (native), Japanese 🇯🇵, Latin 📜 and Ancient Greek 📜 (intermediate) and I'm learning German 🇩🇪.

-I like writing stories, drawing, hiking and playing games. 📚📝🎨🥾🎲🎮
+I like writing stories 📚📝, drawing 🎨, hiking 🥾 and playing games 🎲🎮.

 <!--
 **santashifinn/santashifinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.